 Verdict

 For a new Node.js backend in 2026, Fastify is the default.
 The schema-first design, native TypeScript types, and lower framework overhead pay off across the lifetime of a project — even if you never see the headline 5× number in production.
+The 435 active contributors and recent v5.8.4 release tell a maintenance story that Express’s 1 commit in 30 days can’t match.

 For an existing Express app that ships and earns, the only good migration reason is a measured bottleneck.
 “Fastify is faster” is not a measurement; it is marketing.
 Profile your hot routes, prove framework overhead is the actual problem, then migrate that subset.